jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - It first expands the path arguments (including any globs and recursion) into a list of candidate paths.
-- It then passes that list to py-walk’s matcher.
+- It then passes that list to py-walk's matcher.
 - Any path that matches an exclude pattern is removed from the final list of files to scan.

+If you are unsure why a file is being skipped or included, combine `--exclude` with `--list-files` (described above) to see which paths survive filtering, and compare that list against your configuration from [Basic Configuration](#basic-configuration).

 ##### --respect-gitignore